ChannelOS vs Yodeck: a Yodeck alternative with no player hardware

 Yodeck: edit, then re-publish and wait for devices to sync the new content.

 ChannelOS: edit once and it airs everywhere instantly.
-What a screen shows is derived from the show and the channel schedule over a realtime edge connection — there’s no publish-and-wait step.
+What a screen shows is derived from the show and the channel schedule, in real time — there’s no publish-and-wait step.

 Why it matters: a typo on the lunch menu is fixed on every screen the moment you save it.